Which Shipping Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Castor Maritime vs. ZIM Integrated: Which Shipping Stock is a Better Buy?
+Castor Maritime vs. Nippon Yusen: Which Shipping Stock is a Better Buy?

-Shipping companies were severely hit by the COVID-19 pandemic as international trade contracted.
-However, rising demand for raw materials with the global resuming manufacturing activities is expected to shape the shipping industry’s performance this year.
-According to Statista, roughly 80% of goods are transported by ship.
+Shipping companies were hit severely by the COVID-19 pandemic as international trade contracted greatly.
+However, the rising demand for raw materials as economies worldwide resume manufacturing activities is expected to speed the industry’s recovery this year.

-But, while ZIM has gained 106.5% over the past three months, CTRM has declined by 75.9%.
-Furthermore, ZIM has gained 24.3% over the past month, while CTRM lost 18%.
+While NPNYY has gained 209.6% over the past year, CTRM declined 39% over this period.
+Furthermore, NPNYY has gained 159.5% over the past nine months whereas CTRM has gained 128.9%.
 But which of these two stocks is a better pick now?
 Let’s find out.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.